-The South Korean government restricted the use of anonymous accounts in cryptocurrency trading in 2017 and restricted local financial institutions from hosting Bitcoin futures transactions, reporting suspicious of a ban.
+The South Korean government restricted the use of anonymous accounts in cryptocurrency trading in 2017 and restricted local financial institutions from hosting Bitcoin futures transactions, reporting suspicions of a ban.
 In addition, the Financial Services Commission (FSC) tightened reporting requirements for banks with crypto exchange accounts in 2018.

 The new laws restrict cryptocurrency trading to “real-name bank accounts,” which indicates that a trader (client) must create a real-name account with the same bank as their cryptocurrency dealer in order to deposit or withdraw funds from their e-wallet.
 In accordance with standard AML/CFT rules and structured transaction reporting requirements, both the bank and the dealer must verify the trader's identity.

 The South Korean government amended existing legislation in 2020, extending mandatory anti-money laundering and counter-terrorist financing obligations to all South Korean exchanges and requiring firms to obtain a license to operate from the Financial Services Commission's Financial Intelligence Unit by the end of September 2021.